penguinpower80/isqa8210_travelblog/README.md

     - Created .env to move secret_key and un/pw for SendGrid into non-committed files.
     - Set up environment variables in heroku to provide this information.
     - Added additional security checks to CRUD methods to make sure the user was a superuser, NOT just logged in.
+    - Refactor to put views/forms/models in individual files

 - Query functionality Changes